roadkillwiki/roadkill/src/Roadkill.Site/build-readme.txt

+﻿==BUILD README==
-﻿Steps to create a new download version (this could be turned into a NANT/MSBuild script at some point):
+These are the steps to create a new download version:

 1) Update the version in AssemblyInfo.cs in Core and Site
 2) Compile using the 'Download' configuration